reddeath1/ML-Project/README.md

 3. Create database name # ml
 4. Go to the url pointing this folder
 5. Type install e.g (http://yourdomain.com/install
-This will install required database table for this project
+This will install required database table and demo data for this project

 # Expectation
     Home